dotnet/AspNetCore.Docs/aspnetcore/grpc/interprocess.md

 * [Inter-process communication with gRPC and Named pipes](xref:grpc/interprocess-namedpipes)

 > [!NOTE]
-> Named pipes requires .NET 8 or later.
+> Built-in support for Named pipes in ASP.NET Core requires .NET 8 or later. .NET 8 is currently in preview and will be released near the end of 2023.